Oklahoma Guardsmen forge combat-ready leaders in Light Leaders Course

 |0

-This work, Oklahoma Guardsmen forge combat-ready leaders in Light Leaders Course, by SGT Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma Guardsmen forge combat-ready leaders in Light Leaders Course, by SPC Cambrie Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.